 Exoplanet Explorers

-An accessible and fun tablet game for young children to learn more about exoplanets and get a taste of what space colonization is like.
+An educational and fun tablet game using data visualization to teach kids about exoplanets and what space colonization is all about.

 Project Duration